our program lines

 International & English Language Programs

-International students can choose from a wide variety of programs at both undergraduate and graduate levels to help improve English language skills, prepare for further study in the United States and learn about American culture, business and other subjects.
+International learners can choose from a wide variety of programs at undergraduate, graduate and professional levels to help improve English language skills, prepare for further study in the United States and learn about American culture, business and other subjects.

 Summer Quarter at the University of Washington offers an opportunity for anyone to take a course at one of the world’s top universities.
 Nearly 2,000 courses in more than 100 fields of study, from anthropology to zoology.